 I started my counselling training in 2010.
-I have a Postgraduate Certificate in Counselling Skills and a Postgraduate Diploma in Person-Centred and Experiential Counselling and Psychotherapy from the University of Strathclyde.
-I’m now working on some research into the effectiveness of counselling especially for people on low incomes which I hope will form the basis of a Masters project.
+I have a Postgraduate Certificate in Counselling Skills and a Postgraduate Diploma in Person-Centred and Experiential Counselling and Psychotherapy with the Counselling Unit, University of Strathclyde.
+I have some familiarity with Process-Experiential/Emotion-Focused Therapy and some familiarity with the Focusing method (I have completed Level 1 of the British Focusing Association’s Focusing Skills course).

-In 2014 I spent five months living in three Buddhist monasteries/temples in South Korea, Myanmar, and Thailand.
-I now visit a Thai Buddhist monastery in Newcastle (Aruna Ratanagiri).
-I have a regular meditation practice which strongly shapes how I work as a counsellor.
+I have an interest in meditation and in 2014 I spent five months living in three Buddhist monasteries/temples in South Korea, Myanmar and Thailand.
+I now benefit from visiting a Buddhist monastery near Newcastle.

-As a BACP member, COSCA member and National Counselling Society member I am committed to their individual ethical codes and complaints procedures – please click here for links to these.
+As a NCS member I am committed to their ethical code and complaints procedure – please click here for links to these.